Assigning Depreciation Types to Many Assets

 Step-by-Step: Bulk Updating Depreciation Settings

-The selected assets are highlighted in blue behind the menu.
+The selected rows stay highlighted in blue behind the open menu.

-The displayed rule is from the most recently created asset in the selection (highest AssetID).
+The rule details shown for each book are taken from the most recently created asset in the selection (highest AssetID).
 Make your changes:

-- Update the recovery period, salvage value, or other parameters as needed
+- Click Edit... next to a rule to change its formula, recovery period, salvage value, or other parameters

-- Add new rules if you need to define a date-range split
+- Use Add Rule / Remove Rule if you need to add or remove a date-range rule

-Click OK to apply the changes to all selected assets.
+Click OK to apply the changes to all selected assets, or Cancel to discard them.

 Important Behaviour